SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 ![scatter](./scatter.png)

 I like graphs because they help us visualize the data and see patterns that might not be immediately obvious from the numbers.
-In this case, we can see that the IEP model is much faster than the parallel model, and that the probability of seeing all birthdays increases as the number of students increases.
+In this case, we can see that the IEP model is much faster than the parallel model and that the probability of seeing all birthdays increases as the number of students increases.
 The violin plot also shows the distribution of probabilities for each model, with the IEP model having a narrower distribution than the parallel model.
 Finally, we can see that IEP scales linearly with the number of students, while the parallel model scales exponentially.
 Now, let's move on to our final section and last model!

 # I read a paper and found...

-Honestly, I was going to call it a day because although I said we would explore the original question, I didn't know how to account for the fact that the birthdays are not uniformly distributed.
-I had an idea on how to get the actual probabilities, and the last model (soon btw) was going to implement this based on data I got, but it felt like a cop out.
+Honestly, I was going to call it a day because although I said we would explore the original question, I didn't know how to account for the fact that birthdays are not uniformly distributed.
+I had an idea on how to get the actual probabilities, and the last model (soon btw) was going to implement this based on data I got, but it felt like a cop-out.
 Or at least it was until I found a paper!

 First, let's talk about the assumptions we made.
 The most important thing to note is that birthdays are not uniformly distributed.
 The most famous blog about this can be found [here](https://www.panix.com/~murphy/bday.html) by Roy Murphy.
 For instance, according to the data he collected, August is the most common month to have a birthday.
 This means that the probability of seeing all birthdays in a group of students is not simply $1 - \frac{m}{365}$, but rather a more complex function that depends on the distribution of birthdays.
 Moreover, Rice is a specific group of the general population, so it could have a different distribution of birthdays than the general population.
-It might be possible to answer the question well if I got specific data like zipcode and birthdate, but due to ethical reasons, I totally don't have that data.
-So that was a dead end --- until, I found this [paper](https://doi.org/10.1016/0166-218X(92)90177-C), <cite> Birthday paradox, coupon collectors, caching algorithms and self-organizing search by Philippe Flajolet</cite>.
+It might be possible to answer the question well if I got specific data like zip code and birthdate, but due to ethical reasons, I totally don't have that data.
+So that was a dead end --- until I found this [paper](https://doi.org/10.1016/0166-218X(92)90177-C), <cite> Birthday paradox, coupon collectors, caching algorithms and self-organizing search by Philippe Flajolet</cite>.

-So I read the paper (I totally didn't just read the part that was relevant to my problem 🤧) and it turns out the Coupon Collector's Problem can be generalized to non-uniform distributions.
+So I read the paper (I totally didn't just read the part that was relevant to my problem 🤧), and it turns out the Coupon Collector's Problem can be generalized to non-uniform distributions.
 Specifically, in Theorem $4.1$, Dr. Flajolet gives us the equation:

 $$
 E(T) = \int_0^\infty \left(1 - \prod_{i=1}^m (1 - e^{-p_i t}) \right) dt.